 Within the VCN, the instance-to-instance communication continues to use 9000 MTU.
 However, communication to the on-premises network uses a maximum of 1300.
 This example assumes there's no part of the connection between the on-premises network and VCN that uses an MTU smaller than 1300.

 The preceding commands do not persist if you reboot the instance.
 You can make the route permanent by adding it to a configuration file in the OS.
-For example, for Oracle Linux, it's an interface-specific file called
+Oracle Linux, for example, uses an interface-specific file called

 /etc/sysconfig/network-scripts/route-<interface>.
 For more information, see the documentation for your variant of Linux.